daniellaomokore/OOPTicTacToeJava/README.md

 -OOP
 -2D Arrays
--Abstract Classes - to provide some implementation details that are common to different types of TicTacToe games -Interfaces -  to define the basic behavior of the game -Encapsulation
+-Abstract Class - to provide some implementation details for the 'GameBoard' -Interface -  to define the basic behavior of the 'Board' -Encapsulation
 -Abstraction
 -Inheritance